List of West Indies Test cricket records: Most runs in an innings

 The highest innings total scored in Test cricket came in the series between Sri Lanka and India in August 1997.
 Playing in the first Test at R. Premadasa Stadium in Colombo, the hosts posted a first innings total of 6/952d.
 This broke the longstanding record of 7/903d which England set against Australia in the final Test of the 1938 Ashes series at The Oval.
 The third Test of the 1958 series against Pakistan saw West Indies set their highest innings total of 790/3d.

 Highest successful run chases

-West Indies' highest fourth innings total is 418/7 in a successful run chase against Australia at St. John's in May 2003 which is also the highest successful run chase.
+West Indies's highest fourth innings total is 418/7 in a successful run chase against Australia at St. John's in May 2003 which is also the highest successful run chase in Test Matches.

 Fewest runs in an innings

 The lowest innings total scored in Test cricket came in the second Test of England's tour of New Zealand in March 1955.
 Trailing England by 46, New Zealand was bowled out in their second innings for 26 runs.
-The lowest score in Test history for West Indies is 47 against England in the second innings of the first Test of the English cricket team in the West Indies in 2003-04.
+The lowest score in Test history for West Indies is 27 against Australia in the second innings of the Third Test of the Australian cricket team in the West Indies in 2025.